Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Module performance

-The detection efficiency and spatial resolution are key performance parameters of the SciFi modules, as they determine both the imaging time and the accuracy of muon tomography.
-These parameters are evaluated using muon events recorded at five different distances between the center of the short module and the readout end of the long SciFi modules along the $x$ axis.
-The different measurement positions were achieved by sliding the short modules within the experimental setup.
+The detection efficiency and spatial resolution are key performance parameters of the SciFi modules, as they determine both the imaging time and the reconstruction accuracy in muon tomography.
+In this section, we take a single long SciFi module as the Device Under Test (DUT) and evaluate these parameters for each DUT individually.
+Measurements are performed at five positions along the $x$ axis, defined as the distance between the center of the short module and the readout end of the long module.
+These positions are realized by sliding the short modules within the setup.
 For each position, data are collected over periods longer than five days in muon-test mode.